U.S. company directors compensated more than ever, but now risk backlash

 A director may visit company factories and offices, read and comment on background papers, and is often involved in board committee work.
 Regeneron director Christine Poon, for example, participated in 21 meetings last year, including 10 as chair of the compensation committee.

-Directors at software developer Roper Technologies Inc (ROP.N), who on average received nearly $910,000 in 2018, participate in at least 15 days of board meetings a year, according to the company’s proxy filing.
+Directors at software developer Roper Technologies Inc, who on average received nearly $910,000 in 2018, participate in at least 15 days of board meetings a year, according to the company’s proxy filing.
 That works out at over $60,000 per day.

 Roper says the compensation reflects their contribution to the company’s superior performance - a cumulative return of 1,084% over the past 15 years compared with the S&P 500’s 207%, according to the proxy.